tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 ## Questions and comments raised during review

-1. **Should we make the function tables public or hide them and only offer allocate/free/set/get methods??** The proposed API above uses public structures for simplicity but both can be implemented.
+1. **Should we make the function tables public or hide them and only offer allocate/free/set/get methods?** The proposed API above uses public structures for simplicity but both can be implemented.
 A benefit of using private structures is that we get some extra memory safety guarantees as plugin code won't be able to directly access fields of the structure and